Duki (rapper): 2017-2018: First breakthrough singles and Modo Diablo

-2019: "Goteo" and first studio album
+2019: "Goteo" and Súper Sangre Joven

 During the summer of 2019, Modo Diablo split due to the artists wanting to launch solo careers.
-In February Duki participated in the first Argentine trap festival, Buenos Aires Trap, which featured appearances by Bad Bunny, Cazzu and Khea.
+In February, Duki participated in the first Argentine trap festival, Buenos Aires Trap, which featured appearances by Bad Bunny, Cazzu, and Khea.
 In March, Duki was part of the mega-collaboration in the Neo Pistea's remix single "Tumbando el Club", which peaked at number 3 in Argentina Hot 100.
 In June, he made the official soundtrack of the third season of series El marginal, with artist Vicentico.

 On 6 August, Duki released the single "Goteo", which reached the 10th position in the Argentine Hot 100, remaining for three months in the chart.
 It also reached the top-10 in Spain, with Duki touring there and selling out every show.
 The tour video was later part of the official video for "Goteo".
 This song would end up being part of Duki's debut studio album, Súper Sangre Joven, with other tracks such as "Hitboy" (with Khea), "Te Traje Flores" and "A Punta de Espada" reaching into the Argentina Hot 100 chart.
-The album featured guests appearances from Khea, C. Tangana, Alemán, YSY A, Marcianos Crew, Eladio Carrión and Sfera Ebbasta, and received mixed reviews from critics, some praising Duki's versatility (the album featured various genres such as tango, R&B and rock) but others criticizing the album's forced composition.
+The album featured guest appearances from Khea, C. Tangana, Alemán, YSY A, Marcianos Crew, Eladio Carrión and Sfera Ebbasta, and received mixed reviews from critics, some praising Duki's versatility (the album featured various genres such as tango, Latin R&B and Latin rock) but others criticizing the album's forced composition.

 In September, Duki toured the United States, with two shows in Wisconsin and New York, which had a "poor performance", said by Duki.
 He stated, "I performed poorly, no one knew me and I felt depressed.
 I insulted my crew on stage".
 It was at this point that Duki realized he needed to professionalize his career, so he hired family members to form a team.
-He also created his own record label, SSJ Records.
-During the end of 2019, Duki was part of three of the ten most listened songs in Argentina by Billboard during 2019.
+He also created his record label, SSJ Records.
+At the end of 2019, Duki was part of three of Argentina's ten most listened songs by Billboard 2019.
 In November he returned to Buenos Aires Trap, and insinuated at retiring from music on his Twitter account, criticizing the music industry.